 In 2014, to ensure proactive investigation and effective criminal proceedings against human trafficking, the ICCT approved Guidelines for Law Enforcement on the Investigation of Human Trafficking, Criminal Proceedings, and Treatment of Victims, further amended in 2017 in response to emerging challenges, providing detailed guidance on the investigation of trafficking cases.

 In addition, the MoIA approved SOPs for investigators, operatives and mobile examination teams for the identification of human trafficking crimes, including detailed descriptions of the signs of sexual and labor exploitation.
-Law enforcement follow the SOPs in their daily work as guidance for detecting cases and victims of trafficking.

 In December 2017, the ICCT has also approved Guidelines for the Identification of Victims of Human Trafficking for Personnel Working on the Georgian Border to help personnel detect possible victims of human trafficking at the borders and ensure effective referral.